 Course requirements

-We encourage students to aim to complete the Masters in 3 years.
+We encourage students to aim to complete the Masters in three years.

 For example, a student finishing their first course in Summer 2024 could submit the dissertation by August 2027 and would finish all courses by August 2026.

-The Masters must be completed over a maximum period of 5 years from the first day of the first qualifying course until completion.
+The Masters must be completed over a maximum period of five years from the first day of the first qualifying course until completion.

 Cost of the MA